h-amg/XHominid-Android-App/README.md

  - Verifies that the user is authenticated when the app is launched.

 ### [Meal Plans Activity](app/src/main/java/com/main/android/activium/MealPlansActivity.java)
-- Allows the user to browse the passed days logged meals.
+- Displays and allows the browsing the previous days logged meals.
-- Allows the user to browse the planned meals for upcoming days.
+- Displays and allows the browsing of planned meals for upcoming days.

 ### [Shopping list Activity](app/src/main/java/com/main/android/activium/ShoppingListActivity.java)
-- Allows the user to browe their weekly shopping list which is specified by their nutritionist each week.
+- Displays and allows the browsing of weekly shopping list specified by the nutritionist each week.

 ### [Messages Activity](app/src/main/java/com/main/android/activium/MessagesActivity.java)
 - Allows the user to message their nutritionists directly with their inquiries.